 Learn about the Holocaust and South Australia’s connection to it.

-Our permanent exhibition in The Anne Frank Gallery traces the history of the Holocaust.
-It encourages critical thinking around themes that remain relevant to issues in contemporary society such as positive citizenship, hate-speak, antisemitism, racism, and acts of terror.
+The Adelaide Holocaust Museum encourages critical thinking around themes that remain relevant to issues in contemporary society, such as positive citizenship, hate speech, antisemitism, racism, and acts of terror.

-The museum’s education programs, exhibitions, and collections will motivate visitors to develop ethical values and active citizenship, encouraging action against antisemitism and any form of hate.
+The museum’s education programs, exhibitions, and collections motivate visitors to develop ethical values and active citizenship

 Discover the stories of South Australian Survivors

-The Lefmann Gallery is being developed to tell the story of the Holocaust survivors who made South Australia home.
-It initially featured a biographical display about six Holocaust survivors who migrated to Adelaide after World War 2.
-This was funded by the History Trust of South Australia through their South Australian History Fund.
+The Adelaide Holocaust Museum is unique in that it tells the stories of the Holocaust survivors who made South Australia home.
+It initially featured a biographical display about six Holocaust survivors who migrated to Adelaide, with support from the History Trust of South Australia through their South Australian History Fund.
+Our work recording these histories continues.
+To date, we have documented more than 450 South Australians survivors.

 Your donation will make an immediate and direct impact on the museum’s operations.